 In this simple step, you can draw two more white shapes inside the screen to represent highlights.
 First, sketch a circle on the right of the television and a large rectangle on the left.
 Once again, both of these shapes must be partially hidden near the bottom and slightly visible on top.

 Now that the object is covered with highlights, it's time to draw two simple shadows to complete this lesson.
 You can start by drawing a long and irregular shape on the bottom of the screen.
 This new shape must be dark and almost invisible.
 Only the bottom of the shape should be visible.
 Use the same technique for the shadow located above the stand.

 Below you can see the illustration once all digital effects are added.
 The final image is clean, appealing and very easy to duplicate.
 Of course, feel free to draw various models, use different colors or add something different on the screen of your television.

-You can also see a resume of all eight steps requited to create this illustration below.
+You can also see a resume of all eight steps requited to create this illustration above.
 Practice as much as needed and have fun drawing more objects from the same series here. :)